clercrobin/machine_learning_project2/pierre/README.md

 ## Preprocessings

 Currently, I "recreate" some smileys that have been tokenized incorrectly.
-Moreover, I replace tokens that contain a lot of digits by "<number>".
+Moreover, I replace tokens that contain a lot of digits by "\<number\>".

-To preprocess the datasets, you just have to lauch "preprocessings.py".
+To preprocess the datasets, you just have to launch "preprocessings.py".

 ## Bag of words